Cinula/RM-Project/README.md

 My technology was visual studio code editor, using HTML and CSS language.
 Using code validator to chceck for errors and bugs.
 In the end diploying my code to github repository.

+# testing

+I did test the website on google chrome and edge web browser.
+I did test the website with internal external linsk and button for submiting form.
+    1. testing in html code validator [link to HTML validator](https://validator.w3.org/)
+    2. testing in css code validator [link to CSS validator](https://jigsaw.w3.org/css-validator/)

+    code was tested and working correctly.

+    3. Bugs and errors

+        - Had to many H1 elements in my projects, should be only 1 H1 element as a title.
+I did change all H1 element to H2 elements exept Title.

+        - I have error with sections element, Had section element without the title, to have swop all section element to divs element.
+Divs does not need to have a title.

+        - A lot of: HTML & CSS
+                    - typink mistakes
+                    - semi-colon missing
+                    - colon missing
+                    - brackets missing

+        to fix it i had to review code nad find all the missing attribiutes and place it in the right order.

+        - picture size and quility, some of the images was poor quality to big or to small.
+To fix it had to use tool to resize to images to fit the style.

+        - The website content was too crowded, decided to remove some of unnecesery content like numbers on the list for better style and visability.

+        - in the main section when text content was transform text to bigger text when point it cusor on it was moving side image.
+To fix it i decide to remove bold form font family.

+    4. I use big pc screen on my towet pc, and supoorting wih my laptop screen to test the code in google chrome and egde browsers.